9 Min Read

-SAYRE, Pennsylvania (Reuters) - As the natural gas industry struggles to cope with depressed prices, Chesapeake Energy Corp (CHK.N: Quote) has begun shifting a much larger share of transportation and marketing costs to the owners of Pennsylvania land it leases.
+SAYRE, Pennsylvania (Reuters) - As the natural gas industry struggles to cope with depressed prices, Chesapeake Energy Corp CHK.N has begun shifting a much larger share of transportation and marketing costs to the owners of Pennsylvania land it leases.

 The largest natural gas operator in Pennsylvania's Marcellus shale formation, Chesapeake started this year to take much heavier deductions from royalty checks it sends landowners to help pay to gather, compress, market and transport natural gas, in most cases cutting compensation by more than half.